adamsilver/fdpb/05-an-inbox.md

 First, we're going to look at how best to mark-up a list of emails.
 Discussing lists may seem out of place in a book about forms, but forms rarely form part of an interface on their own.
 Ignoring their surroundings can result in disagreeable experiences.

-The meaning — or semantics — behind elements should drive their visual design.
-Put simply, things should look like they function.
+The meaning — or semantics — behind elements should influence their appearance.
+In other words, form should follow function.
 There are 4 elements we can use to construct lists each with different semantics: description lists, tables, ordered lists and unordered lists.
 Let's discuss the pros and cons of each now.

 ### Description Lists